History of fair trade: WFTO and the FTO Mark

 In 2004, in an effort to complement the Fairtrade certification system and allow businesses such as handcraft producers to also sell their products outside worldshops, the World Fair Trade Organization (WFTO), formerly the International Fair Trade Association (founded 1989), launched a new Mark to identify fair trade organizations (as opposed to products in the case of Fairtrade).
 Called the FTO Mark, it allows consumers to recognize registered Fair Trade Organizations worldwide, and guarantees that standards are being implemented regarding working conditions, wages, child labour and the environment.
 This gave Fair Trade Organizations (including handcrafts producers) definable recognition amongst consumers, existing and new business partners, governments and donors.

 Fair trade today

 Global fair trade sales have soared over the past decade.
 The increase has been particularly spectacular among Fairtrade labelled goods: In 2007, Fair trade certified sales amounted to approximately €2.3 billion (US$3.62 billion) worldwide, a 47% year-to-year increase.
 As per December 2006, 569 producer organizations in 58 developing countries were FLO-CERT Fairtrade certified and over 150 were WFTO registered.

+Criticism and debate

+The stated benefits of fair trade, including increase in incomes for the poor, impact on health, and environmental benefits, have been the subject of intense debate among academics and researchers since the early 2000s.
+In December 2006, The Economist carried a special report on fair trade, citing a variety of sources and a report by the Department for Environment, Food and Rural Affairs, it concluded that the idea is appealing, but its potential to change the world should not be overestimated.